exercism/website-copy/tracks/csharp/exercises/nucleotide-count/mentoring.md

 * If you look for a performance-oriented solution, iterating over the input string more than once wastes cycles, memory, etc. Often, it isn't obvious that this is happening because methods like `ToList`, `GroupBy` and `Count` will iterate over all the string's characters without the student having to write a loop.
   * Hence, using `IEnumerable.Any()` or `IEnumerable.Where(...)` to implement the exception is wrong.
 It should be thrown within the single iteration.
-  * Similarly, though there are numerous ways to use LINQ to solve this problem it should be avoided in performance scenarios.
+  * Similarly, though there are numerous ways to use LINQ to solve this problem, it should be avoided in performance scenarios.
 All of them involve iterating the input string multiple times.

 * If one wants to optimize for readability, using LINQ is probably the best approach.